 To learn more about treating acne scarring with skincare.

 If you’ve had treatment for your acne scars, it’s important to use the right products.
 Our highly experienced and trained Skin Therapists can help you tailor a skincare regime that suits your skin type and skin condition.
 Book your skin consultation by calling us on 1300 863 824.

-Since 2005, led by Dr Gavin Chan our team of highly trained and experienced Cosmetic Doctors, Cosmetic Nurses and Skin Therapists have successfully treating acne scarring.
+Since 2005, led by Dr Gavin Chan our team of highly trained and experienced Cosmetic Doctors, Cosmetic Nurses and Skin Therapists have treated many acne scarring.
 You can view our before and after photos of patients who have been treated for acne scars here.

 At your initial skin consultation with one of our Cosmetic Nurses or Skin Therapists we will discuss with you realistic and achievable outcomes for your acne scar treatment, what to expect from the treatment and the amount of downtime you will need.